Hiring an Attorney

 Download this PDF - View all Publications

-The legal system can be complex, and it can be daunting for people without legal training to navigate the legal system on their own.
+The legal system can be complex, and it can be daunting for people without legal training to navigate it on their own.
 The following information provides tips on how to hire an attorney for people who need legal advice or representation.

 Finding an Attorney

-The legal field covers many different topics.
+The legal field covers many areas of law.
 Attorneys who have experience in one field may have no experience in another field.
 When possible, it is best to hire an attorney with relevant experience in the area of law in which you need representation.
 For example, a bankruptcy attorney may not be the best person to represent you in a criminal proceeding, and a divorce attorney may not be the best advocate for you in a personal injury lawsuit.

 (Please note that the Minnesota Attorney General’s Office cannot provide legal advice to individuals in private legal matters.)